NOTE: I have since made a follow up post for this topic, which has further arguments and evidence. Click here to see it as well.

 Forma minor: Nullus excepta causa fornicationis uxorem suam dimittat.
 Si vero vir et uxor pro religion dividi voluerint, cum consensus episcopi hic faciant.
 Nam si unus voluerit et alius noluerit, etiam pro tali re matrimonium non solvatur.

 Concerning those men, who have divorced [their] married wives and marry another.
 Let no one, except for the cause of fornication, divorce their married wife and then marry another.
-Otherwise, it is suitable for the transgressor to be married to the former spouse.
+In other respects, it is suitable for the transgressor to be married to the first spouse.
 If however a man and wife consent to divorce between themselves for the sake of a monastic life, in no way shall it be so without the joint knowledge of the bishop, so that they may be stationed by him in a single prepared location.
 For [if] due to an unwilling wife or her husband, let it not be dissolved for the sake of the marriage.

 Smaller form: Let no one divorce his wife except for the cause of fornication.
 Truly if a man and a wife wish to separate for [pursuing] a religious life, let them do so with the consent of the bishop here.
 For if one wishes and another does not wish, let the marriage not be dissolved.